Achronite/node-red-contrib-energenie-ener314rt/README.md

 > \* Although this will not auto-report, a subsequent call to *REQUEST_DIAGNOTICS* will confirm the *LOW_POWER_MODE* setting

 #### Thermostat Commands
 The MiHome Thermostat accepts commands to perform operations.
 The commands in the table below *should* work, but I have not tested these (I do not have a thermostat).
-Please let me know if these work for you.
+Please let me know if these work for you, or if you are aware of any other commands.

 | Command | # | Description | .data | Tested |
 |---|:---:|---|---|:---:|